-Three midterm exams and a mandatory comprehensive final, as shown on the schedule on the last page.
+There will be three exams during term and a mandatory comprehensive final, as shown on the schedule on the last page.
 The dates of the exams and final will not change unless class is canceled for unforeseen reasons (weather, emergency, etc.).
 The chapters covered on each exam may change, if needed.
+The final exam covers all the material.
 No make-up exams will be given unless arrangements are made in advance or in case of unforeseeable emergencies.

 The lowest midterm exam score (including a zero) can be replaced with the final exam score, if the final exam score is higher than the lowest midterm exam score.
-At the end of the term, the Blackboard gradebook will show this adjustment in a column marked "Replace Lowest." which will add on the point difference between your final exam and lowest midterm grade IF the final was higher.
+At the end of the term, the Blackboard gradebook will show this adjustment in a column marked "Replace Lowest," which will add on the point difference between your final exam and lowest midterm grade IF the final was higher.

-Attendance:
+Attendance

 Consistent lecture attendance is important for your learning and your grade.
-Please scan your ID at the scanners in the classroom when you enter and turn in your in class problem solution every class you attend.
+Please scan your ID at the scanners in the classroom when you enter every class you attend.
 You will be able to make up any work you miss due to isolating, quarantining, or getting tested for COVID.
 Please do not come to class if you are feeling ill!